mr3iscuit/mr3iscuit/README.md

 1. **Automated Deployment Pipeline**.
 I recently created a pipeline using Jenkins and Docker.
 It helps automate the process of building, testing, and deploying web applications.
 It was a great learning experience!

 2. **Infrastructure as code**.
 I have been looking into tools like Terraform and Ansible to automate the provisioning and management of cloud resources on AWS.
-It's amazing to see how we can build and manage infrastructure with code.

 ## Contributions